d3cryptofc/brainfy/README.md

 | **>**           | Move pointer to next address space.                           |
 | **<**           | Move pointer to previous address space.                       |
 | **[**`EXP`**]** | Repeat given expression while current decimal value is not 0. |

+#### ❤️ Contribute

+Do you have any ideas? open an issue or make a pull request.
+You are welcome!